 What is changing with EXO throttling?

 In a recent post on the Exchange Team Blog, Microsoft announced that they are starting to enforce the already in place mailbox receiving limit of 3,600 messages per hour.
 To be clear, this is not a new limit.
-The change is that this preexisting limit is now being enforced where it has not been in the future.
+The change is that this preexisting limit will now be strictly enforced by Microsoft where it had not been enforced in the past.

 I would think for most user mailboxes, 3,600 messages per hour received is enough.
 If I got that many messages in my inbox, I am pretty sure I would be thinking about options for a career change.
 However, these limits also apply to Groups and to Public Folders so some organizations may run into that limit for theses mailboxes.